ioarg/K-M-Connected-Dominating-Set/README.txt

 //Purpose of software ============================

-This software uses the algorithm of Wu & Li and the process of the Namsu Ahn & Sungsoo Park paper to construct a minimum sized Connected Dominating Set.
+This software uses the algorithm of Wu & Li and the process of the Namsu Ahn & Sungsoo Park paper to construct a minimum sized (k,m) Connected Dominating Set.
 The k parameter means that every dominator has at least k dominator neighbors and the m parameter means that every dominatee has at least m dominator neighbors.
 After the network construction, it uses the Wu & Li algorithm to calculate a minimum sized CDS.